Scybin/scyboard/README.md

 | Choc Keycaps            |    44    | 40 x 1u, 4 x 1.5u                    |                                                                                                                      |

 <br>

+## 🙏 Credits

+- **[Ergogen](https://docs.ergogen.xyz/):** For ergonomic keyboard PCB generation and configuration.
+- **[Ceoloide](https://github.com/ceoloide/ergogen-footprints):** For providing footprints and templates for switches, diodes, MCU, and other components.
+- **[ZMK Firmware](https://zmk.dev/):** For providing the open-source wireless keyboard firmware that powers the Bluetooth functionality of this project.
+- KiCad: For PCB design and schematic capture.
+- **[typeractive](https://typeractive.xyz/):** For design and parts inspiration.
+- Open Source Community: For sharing knowledge, scripts, and inspiration.

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.